ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 TEEP uses COSE for confidentiality of EATs and SUIT Reports sent by a TEEP Agent.
-EATs and SUIT Reports sent by a TEEP Agent MUST support the cipher suite listed below, and MAY support other algorithms.
+EATs and SUIT Reports sent by a TEEP Agent MUST support the cipher suite listed below (which is intended to be consistent with SUIT recommendations in
+{{I-D.moran-suit-mti}}), and MAY support other algorithms.

 ~~~~
 $eat-suit-cipher-suite /= eat-suit-cipher-suite-encrypt0-aesccm